morningred88/AWS/EC2_high_availability_and_scalability.md

 **NLB**

 * **Forward traffic to different target groups**, the type of target group can be EC2 instances, but also include other types,  private IP address or ALB.
-* Can **forward traffic** to single application/single target group, or first fowrard traffic to ALB then multiple applications.
+* Can **forward traffic** to single application/single target group, or first forward traffic to ALB then multiple applications.
 * **Network mapping** for NLB
 * **Health checks** are set at target group level
 * **Security group** for instances in target group:  HTTP source anywhere, because **NLB does not have security group**, it forward the external TCP traffic directly to target group.